VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 ![Sign in using credentials](./media/Sign&#32;in&#32;using&#32;credentials.png)

-- Sign in using credentials you entered for VIAcode Incident Management System for Azure administrator.
+- USERNAME / EMAIL - admin.
+- Password - admin.
+- "Sign in".

+Note: By default VIMS administrator has admin/admin credentials.
+Please, do not forget to change them after your first Sign in.

-## Email configuration
+### Email configuration

 When you Log in to VIAcode Incident Management System for Azure as administrator please configure email notification.

 ![Notification Sender](./media/Notification&#32;Sender.png)

-- Click "Cogwheel" in the lest bottom corner.
+- Click "Cogwheel" in the left bottom corner.
 - Click "Email" in Channels section.
 - Click "Settings".
 - Enter sender name and email in angle brackets in Notification Sender section like it is shown in the screenshot.